rexbrandy/picoCTF/login/README.md

 ![login page](/login/imgs/login_page.png)

-My first thought when probing a login page like this is to try the credentials user: `admin` pass: `admin`.
+My first thought when probing a login page like this is to try the credentials:

+user: `admin`

+pass: `admin`

 After trying this we see this alert pop up.

 ![Incorrect login alert](/login/imgs/incorrect_login_alert.png)